bijitbiswas/AutomationProject-Appium-TestNG/README.md

 On the first run without an existing baseline the framework captures one automatically and skips the assertion; subsequent runs compare against it and write diffs to `VisualCheckResults/`.

+---

 ## Configuration
-1. Open `config/config.properties`; every target platform reads from this single file.
+1. Open / Create `config/config.properties` at root project directory.
 2. Set `DriverName` to one of `Android`, `iOS`, `BrowserStack-Android`, `BrowserStack-iOS`, `LambdaTest-Android`, or `LambdaTest-iOS`.
 3. Update the matching capability JSON blob with real device identifiers, platform versions, credentials, and app references.